khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 A summary of when and how the component is used.

 <!--
-  EXAMPLE TABLE, this can be used to highlight Do's & Don'ts or specfic rule sets DO NOT add static images to any page at this time.
+  EXAMPLE TABLE, this can be used to highlight Do's & Don'ts or specific rule sets DO NOT add static images to any page at this time.
 -->